Homewood Ski Resort announces they will not open for the 24/25 season

 HMR has been owned by JMA Ventures out of the San Francisco Bay Area since 2006.
 They teamed with Discovery Land Company (DLC) in 2022 to develop the popular small resort.

-The changes at Homewood included in the original 2011 plan included a hotel with up to 75 rooms, 225 townhomes (which are now being reduced to 122), the addition of 13 workforce housing units, a new base mountain facility, and a parking garage with the possibility of paid parking.
+The changes at Homewood included in the original 2011 plan included a hotel with up to 75 rooms, 225 residences (which are now being reduced to 122), the addition of 13 workforce housing units, a new base mountain facility, and a parking garage with the possibility of paid parking.

 To date, HMR says they are still awaiting approval of the amendments, including the Madden Chair replacement (gondola) permit submitted over a year ago, to move forward on ski infrastructure and other investments.